Parliamentary.ai

 Dog Control Notices

-Authorised officers (police, local authorities) can issue dog control notices if a dog is deemed out of control.
-These notices may require microchipping, muzzling, lead use, training, or other control measures.
-Owners can appeal these notices to a magistrates' court.
-The local authority is responsible for monitoring and enforcing the notices.
+Authorised officers (police, local authorities, etc.) can issue dog control notices if a dog is deemed out of control.
+These notices can mandate microchipping, muzzling, keeping the dog on a lead, attending training courses, or other measures to ensure control.
+Owners can appeal these notices.

 Government Spending